 We will occasionally add additional aliases and addresses associated with the trace to the report for supplemental searches, depending on your service agreement.
 With this, we use the issuance date provided to review the applicant’s date of birth for consistency.
 Keep in mind, the trace includes database information which often contains spelling errors and mistakes; therefore, we find the information is useful but should never be used to make adverse decisions.

-One Source will no longer list an Applicant History Trace as valid or unable to validate.
-Instead, it will now be marked “This search is for informational purposes only and cannot be used to make adverse decisions”.
+One Source no longer lists an Applicant History Trace as valid or unable to validate.
+Instead, it will read “This search is for informational purposes only and cannot be used to make adverse decisions”.
 Though the product name and marking of the search will change, this does not affect the usability of this product.

-There are additional products offered by One Source to further verify an applicant’s social security number as the address history trace will not.
+One Source offers additional products to further verify an applicant’s social security number as the address history trace will not.
 Please look back at some of our previous posts on E-Verify and Consent Based Social Security Verification (CBSV) as well as a comparison of the two products.

 For a full description of the change, refer to our notice sent February 18, 2019.
 View notice.

 Confused by these products?.
 Have questions or want to learn more?
 We invite you to attend our webinar on March 26th.
 Register for AHT, CBSV, and E-Verify, oh my!